kyle-tennison/Magnetite/under-the-hood.md

 $$ F = -kx $$

-Consider what happens when we compress the string over a distance $d$.
+Consider what happens when we compress the string over a distance $q$.
 The force linearly increases as we push, and when we're done, we've put some energy into the system.
 Mathematically, this looks like:

 $$W=k\int\limits_0^qx\ dx=\frac12kq^2$$